38317759571

 Make the internet a safe place for your kids

-The internet is vast, with practically unlimited information and possibilities.
-And though it’s a great place for kids to learn and explore, not all the content out there is appropriate for them (or even anyone, for that matter).
-And there’s always a chance they inadvertently land on an unsafe website.
+The internet is vast, with practically unlimited information and endless possibilities.
+And though it’s a great place for kids to learn and explore, not all the content out there is appropriate or safe.

 That’s where Avast One comes in.
-With a suite of security and privacy features to keep you safe online, protect you from malicious activity, and safeguard your personal information, Avast One does it all, in one all-encompassing app.
+With a comprehensive suite of security and privacy features to help keep you safer online, defend against malicious activity, and safeguard your personal information, Avast One does it all in one all-encompassing app.
+Help protect the entire family for free today.

 Get unmatched security and privacy protection with Avast One